ysun0102/searchforcubes/codes/README.md

 ### Revise "Makefile" if necessary

-1. Choose the algorithm by setting "ALG=TRIVIUM" or "ALG=TRIVIUM".
+1. Choose the algorithm by setting "ALG=TRIVIUM" or "ALG=KREYVIUM".

 2. Append "-D USE_FIRST_CRITERION" to "MACRO=xxx" if the first criterion is to be used, while the second criterion is used by default.